muritane/coordination-architecture/constraint_discovery.md

 Boundary hardening is not primarily about control.

-It is about:
+It serves to:

-- preventing undefined behavior,
+- prevent undefined behavior,
-- stabilizing feedback loops,
+- stabilize feedback loops,
-- terminating interpretation at interfaces,
+- terminate interpretation at interfaces,
-- bounding harm under failure,
+- bound harm under failure,
-- making execution substitutable.
+- make execution substitutable.

 Once a system is load-bearing: